Real Estate Lingo Decoded

 Multifamily Housing: a building with more than four residential rental units.

-Multiple Listing Service (MLS): Our local Real Estate board, the Lakelands Association of Realtors, submit listings and agree to attempt to sell all properties in the MLS.
+Multiple Listing Service (MLS®): Our local Real Estate board, the Lakelands Association of Realtors, submit listings and agree to attempt to sell all properties in the MLS®.
 The local MLS has a protocol for updating listings and sharing commissions.
-The MLS offers the advantage of more timely information, availability, and access to houses and other types of property on the market.

 Multiple Offers: When several offers are received on a property at the same time.
 The Sellers then must choose which offer they will work with or they can reject all offers and ask the Buyers to re-submit.